 Most people leave the repair job to their mechanic, usually because they lack the skills, knowledge, and experience essential for the task.
 However, that doesn’t mean that you can’t fix the issue yourself.

 Just make sure you have the necessary equipment on hand and adequate DIY automotive skills.
-You can search for the right fix for your vehicle using online auto repair resources and guides or get an ALLDATA single-vehicle subscription to get helpful information for this repair job and other repairs you may have to do in the future.
+Rely on online auto repair resources and guides or get an ALLDATA single-vehicle subscription to get helpful information.